lavan3/UniGuide/README.md

 # UniGuide
 ## Inspiration
 As students, we know first hand how frustrating and overwhelming to know what university supports and resources are available for your specific situation.
--University websites are notoriously clunky and difficult to navigate -Information can be scattered
+- University websites are notoriously clunky and difficult to navigate
+- Information can be scattered
--Too much info all at once
+- Too much info all at once
--AI tools and search engines require knowing the right questions to ask!
+- AI tools and search engines require knowing the right questions to ask!
--Academic advisors and student help desks can be less convenient or even a barrier for some students So we wanted to answer the question "How do we make university resources more accessible for all students?"
+- Academic advisors and student help desks can be less convenient or even a barrier for some students So we wanted to answer the question "How do we make university resources more accessible for all students?"

 ## What it does